strongloop/strongloop.com2/_posts/2019-11-20-cascon-evoke.md

 ### Day 2: Workshop on Writing Scalable Node.js Applications Using LoopBack

 On Day 2, we had a [workshop](https://pheedloop.com/cascon/site/sessions/?id=OhNsKW) about writing scalable and extensible Node.js applications using LoopBack 4.
-We presented the challenges we faced for LoopBack as a large scale Node.js framework and showed how those challenges were being addressed in LoopBack 4.
+We presented the challenges we faced for LoopBack as a large scale Node.js framework and showed how we are addressing those challenges in LoopBack 4.
 While we were introducing the concepts that make scalability and extensibility possible (such as Dependency Injection, extension/extension-point framework and Inversion of Control), the attendees also had a chance to build an extensible and scalable Node.js application step-by-step using those features.

 ![workshop photo](../blog-assets/2019/11/loopback-workshop-casconxevoke.png)